marcglasberg/fast_immutable_collections/README.md

 - Optional deep equalities and cached `hashCodes`, which let you treat your collections as value-objects
 - Mixins for you to build your own immutable collections or objects
-- Collection views so you can work with immutable objects as if they were the mutable ones
+- View wrappers, so that you can work with immutable collection as if they were mutable

 Other valuable features are:

-- `ListSet`, a very efficient fixed-size collection which is at the same time an ordered `Set` and a `List`.
+- `ListSet`, a very efficient fixed-size mutable collection which is at the same time an ordered `Set` and a `List`.

 - `ListMap`  is a mutable, fixed-sized, and ordered map which has some very efficient `List` methods, like `sort` and `shuffle`, and lets you efficiently read its information by index.